Leptonic Operators for Cabbibo Angle Anomaly with SMEFT RG Evolution: The model

-{\it The $Z'$ model ---} The simplest extension of the SM that would give rise to nonzero $\Cll_{1122}(\Lambda)$ is the model with a heavy $Z'$ boson.
+The simplest extension of the SM that would give rise to nonzero $\Cll_{1122}(\Lambda)$ is the model with a heavy $Z'$ boson.
 The Lagrangian of such a model may be written as

 where $i,j$ are fermion generation indices.
 We take the leptonic couplings to be diagonal.
 Since the off-diagonal leptonic couplings are severely constrained by the lepton-flavor violating (LFV) observables~\cite{Alok:2020jod}, postulating them to be vanishing would be a justified approximation.
-This is possible if the three flavors have different charges under the corresponding $U(1)_X$ gauge symmetry.
 This would allow all WCs of the form $\Cll_{iijj}$ to be nonzero at the high scale $\Lambda$.
 However, this does not affect eqs.~(\ref{eq:RVus-expansion})--(\ref{eq:RG-eps1}), so our model-independent analysis above does not change.
 Such a model will also not give rise to any $\Cphil, \Cphiq$, or $\Clq$ WCs at the scale $\Lambda$.